Conditions of sale

 9. The holder must provide such information about their angling activities on Departmental waters as the Department or any authorised person may require.

-10. The Department reserves the right to close any of its angling waters should this become desirable for management or other purposes and in such an event no refund can be paid to the holders of Departmental permits.
+10. The Department reserves the right to close any of its angling waters should this become necessary for management or other purposes and in such an event no refund can be paid to the holders of Departmental permits.

 The main angling regulations can be found at: